-If a student does not meet the passing standard

-on the state mathematics and/or reading tests in grades 3, 5, and 8, the student must receive instruction in the next grade level from a teacher who meets all state and federal qualifications to teach that subject and grade.
-If the student fails in the subsequent school year to perform satisfactorily on an assessment instrument in the same subject, the superintendent or designee must meet with the ALC to identify the reason and determine, before the next assessment is administered, whether the educational plan needs to be modified or if additional resources are required for the student.
-The superintendent's designee may be an employee of a regional education service center (ESC) but may not be a person who served on the student's ALC.
+If a student does not meet the passing standard on the state mathematics and/or reading tests in grades 3, 5, and 8, the student must receive instruction in the next grade level from a teacher who meets all state and federal qualifications to teach that subject and grade.
+For students who do not perform satisfactory on an assessment for two consecutive school years, the district must provide the parent and/or guardian a notice for a parent/teacher conference with the student's primary teacher along with an explanation of the accelerated instruction to which the student is entitled, and an accelerated education plan.